-Q: You have recently been elected to the Board of Trustees at the American Folk Art Museum in New York City, which is an absolute must-see for anyone visiting New York!
+Q: You have served on the Board of Trustees at the American Folk Art Museum in New York City, which is an absolute must-see for anyone visiting New York!
 Not to mention the Self-Taught Genius Gallery in Long Island City.

-Q: Where else can we see fabulous Folk Art?
+Q: Where else can we see fabulous American Folk Art?

 A: Another wonderful spot?
 Penny and I absolutely love the Shelburne Museum in Shelburne, Vermont.
 It’s so beautiful there in the Spring, when you can truly enjoy the outside spaces.